 Crispy Buffalo Cauliflower Bites

-These Crispy Buffalo Cauliflower Bites are a guaranteed showstopper!
-At first glance, these beauties truly remind you of buffalo boneless chicken (and trust me, they taste just as good, if not better!), however, they aren't!
-Just know that your taste buds won't be able to tell the difference either!
-With a nice kick of spice coupled with a hint of sweetness from the BBQ sauce + Honey, these cauliflower bites are the perfect appetizer, snack, or addition to any entree.
-Vegan option available.
+Crispy Buffalo Cauliflower Bites------If you're looking for a meatless option for your Game Day snack or any day for that matter, look no further!
+These bites are a guaranteed showstopper and at first glance, these beauties truly remind you of buffalo boneless chicken (and trust me, they taste just as good, if not better), however, they aren't!
+With a nice kick of spice coupled with a hint of sweetness from the BBQ sauce + Honey, these cauliflower bites are the perfect appetizer, snack, or addition to any entrée.
+Vegan + Gluten-Free options available.

-- 1 head of Cauliflower, chopped in large chunks
+- 1 head of Cauliflower, chopped in medium chunks

 - 1 Tbsp sriracha sauce

 - 1/4 cup honey (See Notes!)

 - 1 tsp garlic powder